 There’s nothing quite like a face mask to step up your skin care routine.
 The right mask is not just an indulgent treat — it can also tackle key skin concerns and conditions, from dryness and dehydration to large pores and acne.
-Read on to learn how often to use a face mask and choose the right type for your unique complexion.
+Depending on your age, some masks will be more beneficial than others.
+Read on to learn about the types of face masks, how to apply it and how to choose the right one for your age range and unique complexion.

 Just like a serum or moisturizer, a face mask is a skin care vehicle.
 It delivers highly concentrated actives, vitamins and nutrients to the skin to improve its overall health.
 The difference?
 Face masks are occlusive — they create a physical barrier that locks in beneficial ingredients, allowing the skin to absorb more efficiently.